-We hold meetings on the first Tuesday of each month September through May in the cafeteria of the Mabel I. Wilson School, 353 Tuttle Road, Cumberland, beginning at 7:00 pm.
+We hold meetings on the first Tuesday of each month September through May (weather permitting) in the cafeteria of the Mabel I. Wilson School, 353 Tuttle Road, Cumberland, beginning at 7:00 pm.
 Meetings are open to club members and guests.
 Each meeting features a program of interest to beekeepers.

 May 7: Mike McNally, who will tell us about the connections between honey bees and fungi.
 His talk is titled “The Good, The Bad and The Ugly.”
 It is about honey bee and mushroom/fungi interactions and current research trends on these areas.